V-Mayya/Resale-Revolution/README.md

 <br>
 - Also used the os module as part of this.
 Incorporated a bit of HTML to make a few changes to the default structure.
 <br>
 - Started with a basic web app structure and then added further details.
-Coded in Visual Code.
+Coded in Visual Studio Code.
 </details>

 <details close>